Southern Pine Lumber Co. 28: Texas State Railroad

 On April 13, 1996, for the first time in thirty-four years, No. 28 was test fired and subsequently moved under its own power just in time for the official centennial of the Texas State Railroad itself.
 It would join other locomotives, including 2-8-2 No. 30 (No. 400), 4-6-2 No. 1316 (No. 500), and 4-6-0 No. 316 (201) as a tourist locomotive by pulling daily trips between Rusk and Palestine.
 No. 300 would also be one of the locomotives that would do the honors of pulling Texas and Pacific 2-10-4 No. 610 out of the Palestine shed and then push it back in by the end of the day.
 During the Christmas season, No. 300 would be decorated with deer antlers and tree branches for whenever it pulled the annual Polar Express train.
-With Numbers 400(30) and 500(1316) being removed from service in the early 2000s, No. 300 quickly became the TSRR's primary locomotive, as it remained the standard face of multiple advertisements for the railroad for the next several years.
+With Numbers 400 (30) and 500 (1316) being removed from service in the early 2000s, No. 300 quickly became the TSRR's primary locomotive, as it remained the standard face of multiple advertisements for the railroad for the next several years.

 In 2012, the TSRR was purchased by Iowa Pacific Holdings, who made the decision to revert all of the TSRR's steam locomotives to their original revenue liveries.
 The Pershing last ran as TSRR No. 300 in December 2013, right before it spent the 2014 operating season being painted black for one of its original identities, Southern Pine Lumber No. 28.
-That same year, 2-8-2 No. 400 was brought back to steam as Magma Arizona No. 7, and eventually reverted to T&G No. 30.
-Since the latter returned to steam, No. 28 only operated for the 2015 season before being withdrawn from service for repairs.
-The locomotive was brought back to steam for the 2018 season, but it was withdrawn again by end of 2019.
-This time, the locomotive's running gear is in need of extensive repair.
-As of 2025, No. 28 continues to reside at the Rusk shops to have its running gear reworked.
-Once repairs are finished, No. 30 is next in line to have its running gear repaired.
-After that, No. 316's own FRA-required overhaul can begin, and No. 1316's restoration will be next.
+The Western Group replaced Iowa Pacific Holdings as operator in May 2017 and was in turn replaced by Jaguar Transport Holdings of Joplin, Missouri in November 2020.